mkorakin/ui-design-patterns-by-example/README.md

 # The Model

-The Model represents the state of the Application.
+The Model represents a global state of the application.

-In the clicker examples, the same [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) is used by all the examples.
-The Model provides an interface for observing and for modifying its state:
+In the clicker app, the same [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) is used by all the examples.
+The model provides an interface for observing and for modifying its state:

 ```kotlin
 fun count() : Observable<Int>